 Frank Aveni, Director of Design and Media, is the point person for all web activity having to do with Fiscal Sponsorship.
 He receives summaries and images from projects to add to the website, aids project coordinators in setting up donate buttons on project websites, and assists in any other technical aspects that might arise.
 He can be reached at .

-Alijah Case, Sales and Outreach Associate, is the point person for all social media.
+Alijah Case, Communications & Outreach Associate, is the point person for all social media.
 Please contact her with any upcoming events, reviews, or other items that would appropriately promote your project on our Facebook and Twitter pages.
 You can reach her at .

 Kevin Sweet, Digital Media Specialist, provides technical support for the website and can assist in creating donation profiles or making web updates.
 He can be reached at .